 6.1 Each course of the University will be subject to a five-yearly cyclical review.

 6.2 Each Faculty will also review the viability of courses each year.
-This review will inform a consolidated proposal for the development of new courses and the amendment or phasing out of relevant existing courses.
+This review will inform a consolidated proposal for the development of new courses and the amendment or discontinuation of relevant existing courses.

 6.3 The proposal will be prepared and submitted by each Faculty to Academic Board in February each year.

 7.1 A recommendation to discontinue a course, specialisation or major will be recommended by Faculty Board, endorsed by Courses & Academic Quality Committee and can only be approved by Academic Board.

 7.2 Where a decision has been made to discontinue a course, specialisation or major:

 no new offers of admission will be made in the course for enrolment periods from the date of approved discontinuation; and